SomeGuyCalledBru/same-old-boring-crypto-sniper/README.md

 ## I have an idea/issue to report!
 Open an issue in this repository.
 Issues are welcome if you put effort to it.

-## Which versions/branches are there?
-  * `main`: Changes go live on the spot.
-Most unstable, but also the most up to date.
-  * `beta`: More polished versions of new features and versions.
-Still not stable enough for constant use.
-  * `stable`: Most polished and thoroughly tested version.
-Late to get features, but best for those that want reliability.

 ## License?
 GPLv3.